PhungLai728/OnML/reproduce/README.md

 Folder `Preprocessing_data`:
 + Run `python3 preprocess.py` to do data processing,
 + Run `python3 onto.py` to get information from ontology.
-Note that `ConSo_onto.csv` was generated directly from an ontology in Protégé (Protégé 5.5.0-beta-9 was used in this project) and an add-on `Export to CSV`,
+Note that `ConSo_onto.csv` was generated directly from an ontology in Protégé (Protégé 5.5.0-beta-9 was used in this project) and an add-on `Export to CSV`.
+Please follow the following link to add `Excel` plugin to your Protégé `https://github.com/protegeproject/csv-export-plugin`.
+After add the plugin, you will be able to use add-on `Export to CSV`,
 + Run `python3 gen_vocab_matrix.py` to generate w2v matrix of dictionary,
 + Run `python3 get_X.py` to get data, which is used in `main_cc.py` and `lstm_cc.py`.